 - Assistant rectors are generally enrolled as full-time graduate or professional students.
 With the exception of first-year law students, Notre Dame graduate and professional students who will be enrolled in degree-seeking (masters or doctoral) programs are eligible to apply for the position of assistant rector.
 However, first-year M.Div.
 Program participants are considered eligible by exception only and only with the prior approval of the director of the M.Div.
 Program.

-- Every assistant rector must participate in hall staff orientation, training, and related activities.
-Training and orientation programs begin in Spring of the academic year preceding the appointment to assistant rector status.
-A more extensive training program is conducted approximately two weeks prior to the start of the Fall semester.
+- Every assistant rector must participate in hall staff formation.
+Formation programs begin in Spring of the academic year preceding the appointment to assistant rector status.
+A more extensive formation program is conducted approximately two weeks prior to the start of the Fall semester.
 In-service training sessions are held throughout the year.
-Attendance at all training, orientation, and in-service training sessions, as well as regular meetings with the hall staff, is mandatory.
-More information will be provided upon hiring.
+Attendance at all formation, training, orientation, and in-service training sessions, as well as regular meetings with the hall staff, is mandatory.
+More information will be provided upon hiring..

 - If offered a position a federal and state background check will be administered.